 What Do the Digits in Routing Numbers Mean?

-The next four numbers serve to identify your bank, and the last digit is the check digit, which verifies that the routing number is valid.
+- Last number: Represents the check digit, which verifies that the routing number is valid

 Other Routing Numbers for International Wire Transfers